Redland Bay

 Redland Bay features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.0% of all households, including 39.5% couples with children, 32.6% couples without children, and 11.3% single parent families.
-Non-family households constitute the remaining 16.0%, with lone person households at 13.8% and group households comprising 2.1% of the total.
-The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.6.
+Family households comprise 84.0% of all households, including 39.5% couples with children, 32.6% couples without children, and 11.3% single parent families.
+Non-family households account for the remaining 16.0%, with lone person households at 13.8% and group households making up 2.1%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households